The logo of my brand MFSF. M

 Board for freelance & contract work

-Black edging logo on a white background.
-Painted in red, yellow and blue.
-This was created with inkscape.
-"I WANT TO DO SOMETHING, MAYBE." 白地に黒の縁取りロゴ。赤・黄・青で塗装。これはinkscapeで作成されました。 「僕は何かをしたいみたい、たぶん。」
+White border logo on a gray background.
+It was created in inkscape.
+"I WANT TO DO SOMETHING, MAYBE." 灰色地に白色の縁取りロゴ。これはinkscapeで作成されました。「僕は何かをしたいみたい、たぶん。」